CrispenGari/dataloom-py/README.md

 | `force`  | Forcefully drop tables during syncing or not.                   | `bool` | `False` |
 | `alter`  | Alter tables instead of dropping them during syncing or not.    | `bool` | `False` |

 > We've noticed two steps involved in starting to work with our `orm`.
 Initially, you need to create a connection and then synchronize the tables in another step.

+#### 2. The `connect_and_sync` method.

 The `connect_and_sync` function proves to be very handy as it handles both the database connection and table synchronization.
 Here is an example demonstrating its usage:

 ```py
 # ....